mkalten/TUIO20_CPP/README.md

 ----------------

-Apart from the actual cross-platform TUIO 2.0 implementation, this repository also provides several example projects that serve for the illustratation and testing of the overall API functionality.
+Apart from the actual cross-platform TUIO 2.0 implementation, this repository also provides several example projects that serve for the illustration and testing of the overall API functionality.
 This includes TUIO 2.0 client and server demonstrations with a simple SDL GUI as well as some simple console test application.
 These examples should equally work on Linux, Mac OS X and Windows operating systems, the according Makefile as well as XCode and Visual Studio project files are included.